lcroy/AAU-IoT-Solution-AI-REDGIO/README.md

 ### <a id="data-sorting"></a>Data sorting

 This scripts are the main codes for sorting and storing the files after the srewdriving.
 They include conversion of the intrinsic data from the screwdriver controller from KXML format to CSV format, and provide a labeling system for all files.

+## <a id="data-processing"></a>Data processing
+The following code is provided for data processing:

+### <a id="task-data-preprocessing"></a>Task data preprocessing
+This is the code that was used for processing of the data from the UR10 robot.

+### <a id="noise-reduction"></a>Noise reduction

+This code uses a low-pass filter to remove the noise from the audio files, which is based on the audio recordings of the background noise in different instancess during the screwdriving process.